CarrumDraws/channotesClient/README.txt

 - styled-components: DRY's Repetitive CSS

 Todo:

-- Manage Users with No Google Image
-- Create yourNotes page w/top Beare
+- Main Pages (Mobile and Desktop):
+    - Login
+    - home
-- Create myProfile page
+    - myProfile
-- Create myFriends/addFriends page
-- Flesh out design
+    - Search
-- Make a Dev and Prod DB
-- RefreshData isn't working smoothly...

 Questions:
 - Should I store userdata in local storage or make an API call each time?
 - How should I deal with data thats been manipulated in local storage?
+- How do I test small components within this large project?

 Backlog:
-- How does this work if user has no google profile pic image?
+- Manage note thumbnail pictures
+- Manage Users with No Google Image
+- Add "subtext" property to note objects to display their subtexts.

 Structure:
 Sub-Component: Tiny reusable aspects of the UI